Ancient History / Indus Valley Civilization

 - Dholavira was discovered by J.P Joshi.
 It is being located in Kutch District of Gujarat.

-In addition to the above mentioned important sites of Indus valley civilization, there are many Harappan sites where we can find some of
+In addition to the above mentioned major sites of Indus valley civilization, there are many Harappan sites where we can find some of

 the items mentioned above and some other items particular to those sites.
-The latest excavation of IVC site is Rakhigarhi.
-It is a pre Indus Valley civilization site and continued during IVC also.
 At Rana Ghundai (a site in Baluchistan), horse teeth is found.
-The smallest IVC site is Allahdino.
+The